Opposing the EU’s Assault on the Nation State…Biographical

 BACKGROUND

-John Anthony Coughlan has been Ireland’s leading critic of the European Union since 1961 and is well-known in British and continental EU-critical circles for his writings and political activity.
+John Anthony Coughlan has been Ireland’s leading critic of the European Union since 1961 and is well-known in British and continental EU-critical circles for his writings and political work.

-He was born in the Glenvera Nursing Home, Wellington Terrace, Cork City on 29 May 1936.
-His grandparents were small farmers who had holdings in the hills above Bantry, West Cork.
+He was born in the Glenvera Nursing Home, Wellington Terrace, Cork City, on 29 May 1936.
+His grandparents were small farmers who had holdings in the hills above the small town of Bantry, West Cork.
 His father was manager of Murphy and O’Connor’s Sawmills, Bantry, and his mother, also from Bantry, was a national schoolteacher.
-He received his primary education from 1939 to 1940 at the old Newcastle village school, outside Clonmel, Co.
-Tipperary, at the foot of the Knockmeldown Mountains, where his mother was then teaching; then at Bantry Convent of Mercy School during the World War 2 years from 1941 to 1945; and from the latter year onward at Sullivan’s Quay Christian Brothers School, Cork City.
+He received his primary education from 1939 to 1940 at the old Newcastle village school, ten miles outside Clonmel, Co.
+Tipperary, at the foot of the Knockmealdown Mountains, where his mother was then teaching; then at Bantry Convent of Mercy School during the World War 2 years from 1941 to 1945; and from the latter year onward at Sullivan’s Quay Christian Brothers School, Cork City.
 His secondary schooling was at Christian Brothers College, Cork.
 He attended University College Cork (UCC) from 1953 to 1958, his primary degree (BA) being in English, History and Economics, for which he got first class honours in each subject in his degree examination in 1956.
-Following this he did an MA in English by thesis, his topic being on the theme of tragedy in the novels of Thomas Hardy.
-He emigrated to London in 1958 and spent three years in that city, during which time he worked for a period as a supply teacher for the then London County Council, studied for a Diploma in Social Policy at Bedford College, University of London, and became a full-time organiser for the Connolly Association in his third year there.
+Following this he did an MA in English by thesis, his topic being on the theme of tragedy in the novels of Thomas Hardy – a somewhat quixotic subject for a twenty-year old.
+He emigrated to London in 1958 and spent three years in that city, during which time he worked as a supply teacher for the then London County Council, studied for a Diploma in Social Policy at Bedford College, University of London, and became full-time organiser for the Connolly Association in his last year there.

 CONNOLLY ASSOCIATION

-While in London from 1958 to 1961 he became active in the Connolly Association and Irish Self-Determination League, which was seeking at the time to make British Labour and trade union circles aware of the anti-Catholic discrimination and abuses of civil liberties that then prevailed under the Unionist majority Government in Stormont, Belfast.
+While in London from 1958 to 1961 he became active in the Connolly Association and Irish Self-Determination League, which was seeking at the time to make British Labour and trade union circles aware of the anti-Catholic discrimination and denial of civil liberties that then prevailed under the Unionist majority Government in Stormont, Belfast.
 The Connolly Association had been established as the Connolly Club/Clubs in 1938.
 Its activity in opposing the Stormont regime was based on its modern Constitution, which it adopted in 1955 and which it operated under until it formally ceased activity in 2023.
-The Association’s work, which continued during the 1960s and subsequently, was a significant factor in influencing the British Labour Government under Prime Minister Harold Wilson to put pressure on the Unionist administration of Captain Terence O’Neill to concede civil rights reforms in face of the demands of the Northern Ireland Civil Rights movement in 1968/9.
-Coughlan was active in the Connolly Association during his three years in London and became a full-time organiser of the Association in his last year there.
-During that year, 1960-61, the Association succeeded in getting over half the members of the British Parliamentary Labour Party to sign a series of telegrams to Unionist Premier Lord Brookeborough urging the release of the political internees from Crumlin Road Prison, Belfast.
-Many of these had been interned for several years without charge or trial by the Unionist regime under the Northern Ireland Government’s Special Powers Act during the late 1950s IRA Border campaign.
+Its two main objectives were to defend the interests of the Irish community in Britain and to win the British Labour movement to a progressive policy on Ireland.
+The Association’s work from 1955 onward was a significant factor in influencing the British Labour Government under Prime Minister Harold Wilson to put pressure on the Unionist administration of Captain Terence O’Neill to concede civil rights reforms in face of the demands of the Northern Ireland Civil Rights movement in 1968/9.
+Coughlan was active in the Connolly Association during his three years in London and became its full-time organiser in his last year there.
+During that year, 1960-61, the Association succeeded in getting over half the members of the British Parliamentary Labour Party to sign a series of telegrams to Unionist Premier Lord Brookeborough urging the release of the republican political internees from Crumlin Road Prison, Belfast.
+Many of these had been interned for several years without charge or trial by the Unionist regime under the then Northern Ireland Government’s Special Powers Act following the IRA Border campaign of the late 1950s.

 TRINITY COLLEGE DUBLIN

-Anthony Coughlan was appointed a lecturer in Social Policy at TCD in 1961, his having taken economics in his BA at UCC, his Diploma in Social Policy from London and his knowledge of the Irish and British social service scene being considered relevant to teaching social policy, then termed social administration, in a new degree course that was being established for intending social workers in Trinity’s Department of Social Studies at the time.
-In due course he became Senior Lecturer in Social Policy and Head of Department and was responsible for the eventual establishment in TCD of a separate degree course in his academic specialty of social policy.
-In the mid-1960s he conducted, together with Professor Geoffrey Bourke of UCD, a survey of Dublin’s general and paediatric hospitals which showed the high degree of misallocation of patients in these institutions, as judged by the levels of medical and nursing care they were receiving at the time the two researchers visited them.
-That position remains substantially unchanged nearly sixty years later and is significantly responsible for the current problem of many patients having to wait for long periods on trolleys in hospital corridors before proper hospital admission because of bed blockages (See Dublin General Hospital and Geriatric Study, 1966, and Dublin Hospital Paediatric Study, 1969, sponsored by the Medical Research Council of Ireland – the latter publication co-authored with J.W.
+Anthony Coughlan was appointed a lecturer in Social Policy at TCD in 1961, his having taken economics in his BA at UCC, his Diploma in Social Policy from London, and his knowledge of the Irish and British social service scene being considered relevant to teaching social policy, then termed social administration, in a new degree course that was being established for intending social workers in Trinity’s Department of Social Studies at the time.
+In due course he became Senior Lecturer in Social Policy and Head of Department and was responsible for the establishment at TCD of a separate degree course in his academic field of social policy.
+In the mid-1960s he conducted, together with Professor Geoffrey Bourke of UCD’s School of Medicine, a survey of Dublin’s general and paediatric hospitals, which showed the high degree of misallocation of patients in these institutions, as judged by the levels of medical and nursing care they were receiving at the time the two researchers visited them.
+That situation remained substantially unchanged nearly sixty years later and is significantly responsible for the continuing problem of patients having to wait for long periods on trolleys in Ireland’s hospital corridors before proper hospital admission because of bed blockages (See Dublin General Hospital and Geriatric Study, 1966, and Dublin Hospital Paediatric Study, 1969, sponsored by the Medical Research Council of Ireland – the latter publication co-authored with J.W.
 McGilvray).
-He wrote a number of articles on social policy issues in professional journals over the years and was a conscientious teacher and popular with his students, some of whom later became well known in Irish public service and social work circles (e.g. broadcaster Joe Duffy, Irish Government Secretary Dermot McCarthy and former EU Commission Secretary General David O’Sullivan).
-Apart from the hospital surveys mentioned, his academic research activity was modest, largely because of his involvement in external political activity.
+Coughlan wrote a number of articles on social policy issues in professional journals over the years and he was a conscientious teacher and popular with his students, some of whom later became well known in Irish public service and social work circles (e.g. Irish Government Secretary Dermot McCarthy, broadcaster Joe Duffy, EU Commission Secretary-General David O’Sullivan and UK social policy academics Jonathan Bradshaw and Paddy Hillyard).
+Apart from the hospital surveys mentioned, his academic research work was modest, largely because of his involvement in external political activity.
 He took early retirement from TCD in 1999 at the age of 63.
 TCD Senior Lecturer grade, which was his at the time he retired, became titled “Associate Professor” some years later.

 WOLFE TONE SOCIETY

-In 1964 Coughlan joined the Dublin Wolfe Tone Society, which had been set up the year before to mark the two hundredth anniversary of Wolfe Tone’s birth and whose members decided to continue in being afterwards as what he termed “a kind of Green Fabian Society” in which various independent Republicans interacted with local radicals and left-wingers.
+In 1964 Coughlan joined the Dublin Wolfe Tone Society, which had been set up the year before to mark the two hundredth anniversary of Wolfe Tone’s birth and whose members decided to continue in being afterwards.
+This consisted of a couple of dozen people and functioned as what he termed “a kind of Green Fabian Society”, in which various independent Republicans interacted with local radicals and left-wingers.
 He became its assistant-secretary and then secretary until the end of the 1960s.
-While Coughlan did not join either Sinn Fein or the IRA, his involvement with the Wolfe Tone Society enabled him to form good personal and political relations with the Republican leaders of the time and the Society was one of the influences on the politicisation of the Cathal Goulding-led Republican Movement during the 1960s by encouraging Republican involvement in political campaigns on such issues as Dublin ground rents and housing standards, preserving the Taylor’s Hall, supporting the small farm cooperative movement in the West, campaigning on civil liberties issues and the Irish language, defending Irish neutrality and opposing the Anglo-Irish Free Trade Agreement and Irish membership of the European Economic Community (EEC), known then as the Common Market, for which Ireland initially applied in 1961.
-Through his personal contacts and his involvement with the Wolfe Tone Society Coughlan played a significant role in encouraging Republican support for, and participation in, the 1960s Northern Civil Rights Movement and in the foundation of the Northern Ireland Civil Rights Association (NICRA) in January/April 1967.
+While Coughlan did not join either Sinn Fein or the IRA, his involvement with the Wolfe Tone Society enabled him to form good personal and political relations with the key Republican leaders of the time.
+The Society was one of the influences on the politicisation of the Cathal Goulding-led Republican Movement during the 1960s by encouraging Republican involvement in political campaigns on such issues as Dublin ground rents and housing standards, preserving the Taylor’s Hall, supporting the small- farm cooperative movement in the West, campaigning on the Irish language and civil liberties issues, defending Irish neutrality and opposing the Anglo-Irish Free Trade Agreement and Irish membership of the European Economic Community (EEC), known then as the Common Market, for which Ireland initially applied in 1961.
+Through his personal contacts and his involvement with the Wolfe Tone Society Coughlan played a part in encouraging Republican support for, and participation in, the 1960s Northern Civil Rights Movement and in the foundation of the Northern Ireland Civil Rights Association (NICRA) in January/April 1967.
 He attended the two foundation meetings of the NICRA as an observer from the Dublin Wolfe Tone Society.
-He also walked in the first Northern Ireland civil rights march from Coalisland to Dungannon on 24 August 1968 and he was present as an observer from the Dublin Wolfe Tone Society at the Duke Street, Derry, demonstration on 5 October 1968, the attack on which by the then Royal Ulster Constabulary (RUC) brought the civil liberties situation in Northern Ireland to world attention.
+He also walked in the first Northern Ireland civil rights march from Coalisland to Dungannon on 24 August 1968 and he was present as an observer from the Dublin Society at the Duke Street, Derry, demonstration on 5 October 1968, the attack on which by the then RUC (Royal Ulster Constabulary) brought the deplorable civil liberties situation in Northern Ireland to world attention.

-Coughlan was one of the foundational committee members of the Irish Anti-Apartheid Movement when it was established in 1964 and he was the first friend and political colleague in Ireland of Kader Asmal, the Indian South African who initiated this development, together with his English wife Louise, when Asmal came to work as a law lecturer at Trinity College.
+Coughlan was one of the foundational committee members of the Irish Anti-Apartheid Movement when it was established in 1964.
+He was the first friend and political colleague in Ireland of Kader Asmal, the Indian South African who initiated this development, together with his English wife Louise, when Asmal came to work as a law lecturer at Trinity College.
 Asmal later became Minister for Water and Forests in Nelson Mandela’s post-apartheid government and was South Africa’s Minister for Education in its successor.

 EU OPPONENT

-Anthony Coughlan’s first political action when he came to work in Dublin in 1961 was to organise a collective letter criticising the Irish Government’s application to join the then European Economic Community (EEC), which was made in that year, and calling for “a more critical public appraisal” of the Government’s policy This was signed by his then friend Barry Desmond, by Michael Mullen TD, Dr Noel Browne TD, Sean Keating RHA and others.
-It was carried in the Irish Times on 12 February 1962.
-He opposed European integration on democratic and internationalist grounds and regarded the attempt to turn the EEC/EC and later EU into an entity with the characteristics of a supranational Federation as, inter alia, an attempt by Europe’s former imperialist States to become a big power in the world collectively when they could no longer be so individually.
-It subordinated the interests of the States involved to American foreign policy and also helped substantially to free the European-based Big Companies from democratic control by Europe’s Nation States, Governments and Parliaments.
-He saw this development as an assault on democracy and political independence at the national level and as likely to make the national question, the issue of national independence and democracy, the central issue of European politics for decades, not least for the big European countries that traditionally had caused national problems for others, including Ireland, and that this would remain the case until the EC/EU broke apart as an essentially irrational political construct – an outcome which he regarded as inevitable.
-He wrote a number of theoretical articles on the subject of nationality, the nation state and democracy and regularly engaged in public polemics against European integration from 1961 onward.
+Coughlan’s first political action when he came to work in Dublin in 1961 was to organise a collective letter criticising the Irish Government’s application to join the then European Economic Community (EEC), which was made in that year.
+This letter called for “a more critical public appraisal” of the Government’s policy.
+It was signed by his then friend Barry Desmond, by Michael Mullen TD, Dr Noel Browne TD, Sean Keating RHA and others, and was carried in the Irish Times on 12 February 1962.
+He opposed European integration on democratic and internationalist grounds and regarded the attempt to turn the EEC/EC, later the EU, into an entity with the characteristics of a supranational European Federation as, inter alia, an attempt by Europe’s former imperialist States to become a big power in the world collectively when they could no longer be so individually.
+European supranationalism subordinated the interests of the States involved to American foreign policy and helped to free the EU-based Big Companies and Banks from democratic control by Europe’s Nation States, Governments and Parliaments.
+He saw this development as an assault on democracy and political independence at the national level and as likely to make the national question, the issue of national democracy and independence, the central issue of European politics for decades, not least for the big European countries that traditionally had caused national problems for others, including Ireland.
+He believed that this would remain the case until the EC/EU broke apart as an essentially irrational political construct – an outcome that he regarded as inevitable.
+He regarded talk of “pooling” State sovereignty by the EU’s proponents as cover for an actual surrender of sovereignty, and was confident that this would generate a popular reaction in the countries concerned in time, as people came to realise what had happened.
+He wrote a number of theoretical articles on the subject of nationality, the nation state and democracy, and regularly engaged in polemics against European supranational integration from 1961 onward.

 The Wolfe Tone Society campaigned against the 1965 Anglo-Irish Free Trade Agreement, which the Government regarded as a step towards preparing Ireland for EEC membership.
-When Ireland’s application to join the EEC was revived at the end of the 1960s following the death of French President Charles De Gaulle, a politician whom Coughlan greatly admired, he became joint-secretary, together with the economist the late Raymond Crotty, of the Common Market Study Group and later the Common Market Defence Campaign, which the Wolfe Tone Society initiated with a view to drawing new forces into opposing EEC membership.
-In 1970, when the EEC issue was coming to the fore a second time following De Gaulle’s death, the Republican Movement split between Provisionals and Officials because of Northern Ireland events and this encouraged Coughlan to concentrate primarily on EC/EU matters thereafter rather than the Northern Ireland problem.
-The pamphlets produced by the Common Market Study Group and Common Market Defence Campaign provided much of the argumentation that the No-side forces used in the 1972 referendum campaign on Ireland’s accession to the then EEC.
-As a key EU-critical ideologue Coughlan liaised closely with Michael Mullen, General Secretary of the ITGWU, with Ruairi Roberts, General Secretary of the Irish Congress of Trade Unions, and with Justin Keating TD and Brendan Halligan of the Labour Party in working for a No vote in the lead-up to Ireland’s EEC Accession Treaty referendum on 10 May 1972.
+When the application by the UK and Ireland to join the EEC was revived at the end of the 1960s following the death of France’s President Charles De Gaulle, a politician whom Coughlan greatly admired, he became joint-secretary, together with the economist the late Raymond Crotty, of the Common Market Study Group and later the Common Market Defence Campaign.
+The Dublin Wolfe Tone Society initiated these bodies with a view to drawing new forces into opposing EEC membership.
+In 1970 the Republican Movement split between Provisionals and Officials because of Northern Ireland events, and this encouraged Coughlan to concentrate primarily on EC/EU matters from then on, rather than on the Northern Ireland problem.
+The pamphlets produced by the Common Market Study Group and the Defence Campaign provided much of the argumentation that the No-side forces used in the 1972 referendum campaign on Ireland’s accession to the then EEC.
+As a key EU-critical ideologue Coughlan liaised closely with Michael Mullen, General Secretary of the ITGWU, with Ruairi Roberts, General Secretary of the Irish Congress of Trade Unions, and with Justin Keating TD and Brendan Halligan of the Labour Party in campaigning for a No vote in the lead-up to Ireland’s EEC Accession Treaty referendum on 10 May 1972.
 He debated the issue of EEC membership with Dr Garret FitzGerald, Ireland’s best-known Europhile at the time, on numerous occasions at meetings round the country during what was a vigorously fought referendum campaign.
 He later remarked that while the No-side usually won these public debates, as judged by the votes that were sometimes taken at their end, when it came to the actual referendum poll the Irish people generally said to themselves that if Fianna Fail and Fine Gael, traditional political antagonists, were united in recommending a Yes vote to joining the EEC, then that must be a good thing; so that the referendum outcome for Yes corresponded to the combined vote of the State’s two main political parties at the time.

-The Common Market Study Group and Defence Campaign were the first of a series of political pressure groups that Coughlan helped to establish and run over the next fifty years with a view to providing critical argument against supranational European integration and encouraging parallel anti-EC/EU activity amongst interests on the left, right and centre of Irish politics in the nine constitutional referendums that were held in the Republic between 1972 and 2012.
-These pressure groups were respectively the Irish Sovereignty Movement – in the period following Ireland’s EEC Accession in 1973, which also campaigned for British moves on Irish reunification – the Constitutional Rights Campaign in the 1987 Single European Act referendum, then Amárach (Tomorrow), then the National Platform in the 1992 Maastricht Treaty and 1998 Amsterdam Treaty referendums, and then the National Platform EU Research and Information Centre in the two Nice Treaty referendums of 2001 and 2002 and the two Lisbon Treaty referendums of 2008 and 2009.
-He remains spokesman for the latter body up to the present.
+The Common Market Study Group and Common Market Defence Campaign were the first of a series of political pressure groups that Coughlan helped to establish and run over the next fifty years.
+These bodies provided critical argumentation against supranational European integration and encouraged parallel anti-EC/EU activity amongst interests on the left, right and centre of Irish politics in the nine constitutional referendums on European Treaties that Ireland held between 1972 and 2012.
+They were titled, respectively, the Irish Sovereignty Movement – in the period following Ireland’s EEC Accession in 1973 – which also campaigned for British moves on Irish reunification; the Constitutional Rights Campaign in the 1987 Single European Act referendum; then Amárach (Tomorrow); then the National Platform in the 1992 Maastricht Treaty and the 1998 Amsterdam Treaty referendums; and then the National Platform EU Research and Information Centre in the two Nice Treaty referendums of 2001 and 2002 and the two Lisbon Treaty referendums of 2008 and 2009.
+This body is still in existence.

-Coughlan was secretary and leading spokesman of all these bodies, which operated through holding occasional public meetings, producing documentation for EU-critical activists, sending material to the media and developing contacts with likeminded EU-critical interests in other countries.
-He sought to develop good relations with people on all sides of the political spectrum in Ireland who were concerned at different aspects of EU integration, providing them with arguments and data on issues of EU law and fact, on which he became the country’s leading EU-critical authority.
-He held that for democrats the issue of democracy and national independence should transcend traditional left-right divisions.
-This stance made him politically persona grata to EU-critics on the political left, in Republican circles and amongst Irish neutrality advocates, as well as to Catholic traditionalists who were concerned at the EC/EU involving itself in fundamental rights matters, and elements on the so-called political right.
-While there was never any formal alliance between these different groups in Ireland’s successive EU referendum campaigns and no question of their coming under one political umbrella, the fact that they tended to sing from substantially the same “hymn-sheet”, with political themes and arguments provided to a large extent by the bodies Coughlan belonged to, encouraged maximum involvement by people of different EU-critical views on these occasions.
-It was Coughlan’s view that this parallel or coordinated activity by interests on the political centre, left and right, something which he always sought to encourage, was a necessary precondition of the No-side victories in the 2001 Nice Treaty referendum and the 2008 Lisbon Treaty referendum.
+Coughlan was secretary and principal spokesman of all these bodies, which operated through holding occasional public meetings, producing documentation for EU-critical activists, sending material to the media and developing contacts with likeminded interests in other countries that were opposed to the EU.
+He sought to develop good relations with people on all sides of the political spectrum in Ireland who were concerned at different aspects of EU integration, providing arguments and data on issues of EU law and fact, on which he became a leading EU-critical authority.
+He held that for democrats the issue of national democracy and national independence should transcend traditional left-right divisions in countries that did not have real independence.
+This stance made him politically persona grata to EU-critics on the political Left, in Republican circles and amongst Irish neutrality advocates, as well as to Catholic traditionalists on the political Right who were concerned at the EC/EU involving itself in fundamental rights matters.
+While there was never any formal alliance between these different groups in Ireland’s successive EU referendum campaigns, and no question of their coming under one political umbrella, the fact that they tended to sing from substantially the same “hymn-sheet”, with political themes and arguments provided to a large extent by the bodies Coughlan belonged to, encouraged maximum involvement by people of different EU-critical views on these occasions.
+It was Coughlan’s view that this parallel or coordinated activity by interests on the political Left, Right and Centre, something that he always sought to encourage, was a necessary precondition of the No-side victories in the 2001 Nice Treaty referendum and the 2008 Lisbon Treaty referendum.

 THE CROTTY CASE, 1986/1987

 Coughlan was himself substantially responsible for these referendums being held and for the Irish people being enabled to vote on successive EC/EU Treaties by the part he played in initiating the 1986-7 Crotty case before the Irish High Court and Supreme Court.
 The Crotty case stemmed from the Irish Government’s decision in 1986 to seek to ratify the Single European Act (SEA) treaty by simple parliamentary majority in the Oireachtas.
-The SEA was the biggest step towards further European integration since the Treaty of Rome had established the then EEC in 1957.
+Under Ireland’s Constitution this is the normal way of ratifying treaties that do not entail a surrender of popular sovereignty.
+The SEA was different, however.
+It was the biggest step towards further European integration since the Treaty of Rome established the then EEC in 1957.
 It gave the European Community its single internal market and introduced the widespread use of majority voting on the EC Council of Ministers for that purpose.
-It also indicated support in principle for a European economic and monetary union and for Brussels intervention in human rights matters.
+It also indicated support in principle for a European economic and monetary union and for Brussels involvement in human rights matters.
+Ratifying it clearly entailed a surrender of sovereignty by Ireland.

 Coughlan and his colleagues sought to defeat the Single European Act politically before resorting to legal action.
 Ireland was the last EEC Member State to seek to ratify the SEA treaty, as the Irish ratification had been delayed by a Divorce referendum in June 1986, in which voters had rejected the legalisation of divorce.
 In the following months a strong campaign against the SEA in Labour and Trade Union circles opened the likely prospect that the Labour Party annual conference that year would reject the treaty.
-This could have brought down the then Fine Gael-Labour Coalition Government of Garret FitzGerald and Dick Spring and would certainly have produced a political crisis, as Fianna Fail in opposition was critical of aspects of the SEA and party leader Charles Haughey’s assistant, Dr Martin Mansergh, interacted with Coughlan on several occasions encouraging his concerns about the matter.
-The Labour Party leadership used the excuse of a trade dispute among cleaners at Cork City Hall, where the party’s annual conference was due to be held, to postpone that event.
-In early December 1986 the Labour Party’s TDs obediently voted to ratify the treaty in the Dáil, without the party’s members being allowed a say through their annual conference.
+This could have brought down the then Fine Gael-Labour Coalition Government of Garret FitzGerald and Dick Spring and would certainly have produced a political crisis, as Fianna Fail in opposition was critical of aspects of the SEA, and Fianna Fail leader Charles Haughey’s assistant, Dr Martin Mansergh, met with Coughlan on several occasions about the matter.
+The Labour Party leadership used the excuse of a trade dispute amongst cleaners at Cork City Hall, where the party’s annual conference was due to be held, to postpone that event.
+In early December 1986 the Labour Party’s TDs then voted to ratify the SEA treaty in the Dáil, without the party’s members being allowed a say through their annual conference.

-In late 1986 Coughlan organised a collective letter to the Irish Times, signed by Kader Asmal, Seamus Ó Tuathail BL and others, criticising the State’s proposed mode of ratification of the SEA by simple parliamentary majority and contending that only the Irish people themselves, as the repositories of State sovereignty, could make the requisite surrenders of State sovereignty involved in this new European treaty.
-This letter attracted the attention of Paul Callan SC in the Law Library, with whom and with Seamus Ó Tuathail and others he planned an injunction action to prevent the State ratifying the Treaty without a referendum of the people, on the ground that some of its provisions were unconstitutional.
-Having initially thought of offering himself as plaintiff in such an action, he asked his friend the economist Raymond Crotty whether he would take the case and Crotty readily agreed, being a more publicly suitable person as an established married man with a family, and a distinguished economist, to take such an action than Coughlan himself would have been at the time.
+In late 1986 Coughlan organised a collective letter to the Irish Times, signed by TCD law lecturer Kader Asmal, Seamus Ó Tuathail BL and others, criticising the State’s proposed mode of ratification of the SEA by simple parliamentary majority.
+Its signatories contended that only the Irish people themselves, as the repositories of State sovereignty, could make the requisite surrenders of sovereignty involved in this new European treaty by approving its ratification by referendum.
+This letter attracted the attention of Paul Callan SC in the Law Library, who approached Seamus Ó Tuathail and said he thought he had a good point in this.
+Another young lawyer, Antonia O’Callaghan, showed an interest also.
+There followed several days’ study by Callan of the Single European Act before he was convinced that he had a statable case, at the end of which he said: Now where is the client?
+Having initially thought of offering himself as plaintiff, Coughlan asked his friend the economist Raymond Crotty, whom he knew was a strong critic of the treaty, whether he would take the case and Crotty readily agreed.
+He was a more suitable person as an established married man with a family, and a distinguished economist, to take such an action than Coughlan himself would have been at the time.

 Coming up to Christmas 1986 Raymond Crotty’s counsel applied to the High Court for a Declaration that the State could not be bound by the provisions of the SEA Treaty unless it had first been approved by a referendum of the people.
-They also applied for an injunction restraining the Government from depositing the instrument of ratification of the SEA in Rome – that being the final step in the treaty ratification process – without such a referendum.
-All the other EEC States had by then ratified the SEA and the Dáil and Seanad had purported to ratify it by majority vote.
-In the course of Crotty’s injunction application Ireland’s then President, Patrick Hillery, signed into law the Bill implementing the domestic provisions of the SEA, thereby indicating that he had no doubts regarding the Bill’s constitutionality; for otherwise he as President would have been obliged to refer it to the Court for testing.
-This put considerable pressure on the judge hearing Crotty’s application.
+They also applied for an injunction restraining the Government from depositing the instrument of ratification of the SEA in Rome – that being the final step in the treaty ratification process – without holding such a referendum first.
+All the other EEC States had by then ratified the SEA and, as mentioned above, the Dáil and Seanad had purported to ratify it by majority vote.
+In the course of Crotty’s injunction application Ireland’s then President, Patrick Hillery, signed into law the Bill implementing the domestic provisions of the SEA, thereby indicating that he as President had no doubts regarding the Bill’s constitutionality; for otherwise he would have been constitutionally obliged to refer it to the Court for testing.
+This put considerable pressure on the judge hearing Crotty’s injunction application.

 Irish referendums on subsequent EC/EU Treaties have all stemmed from the Crotty case, for Irish Governments have known that if they failed to hold such they would face another Crotty-style constitutional challenge.
-That is the reason why Ireland was the only one of the 28 EU Member States to hold a referendum on the EU Constitution / Treaty of Lisbon in 2008 and 2009.
-The Governments of all the other EU States had decided to avoid referendums on that Treaty, which incorporated 99% of the legal content of the 2004 Treaty Establishing a Constitution for Europe, because of the way in which that EU constitutional treaty had been rejected by French and Dutch voters when they had been given an opportunity to vote on it in summer 2005.
+That is the reason why Ireland was the only one of the 28 EU Member States to hold a referendum on the European Union’s Constitution, brought into being by the Treaty of Lisbon, in 2008 and 2009.

 THE McKENNA CASE, 1995

-In view of the positive public attitudes to European integration that Irish voters still held at the time of the 1987 SEA referendum, that Treaty would almost certainly have been approved without difficulty in the referendum on it, but to make assurance doubly sure the Irish Government of the day decided to spend public money, which came from opponents as well as supporters of the SEA, on a large-scale advertising campaign urging a Yes vote.
-No previous Irish Government had ever spent public money in a constitutional referendum in this one-sided way.
-When it was proposed to repeat this partisan use of taxpayers’ funds in the June 1992 referendum on the Maastricht Treaty on European Union, Coughlan organised a legal challenge to the constitutionality of this action.
+In view of the positive public attitudes to European integration that most Irish voters still held at the time of the 1987 SEA referendum, that Treaty would almost certainly have been approved without difficulty in the referendum on it; but to make assurance doubly sure the Charles Haughey-led Government of the day decided to spend public money, which came from opponents as well as supporters of the SEA, on a large-scale advertising campaign urging a Yes vote.
+No previous Irish Government had ever spent public money in this one-sided way in a constitutional referendum.
+When it was proposed to repeat this partisan use of taxpayers’ funds in the June 1992 referendum on the Maastricht Treaty on European Union – which introduced the euro-currency – Coughlan organised a legal challenge to the constitutionality of this action.
 Patricia McKenna, a part-time art teacher at the time, agreed to act as plaintiff on this occasion.
-She lost her case in the High Court and as the Maastricht referendum vote was only a few days later her legal team decided not to appeal the matter to the Supreme Court.
-Three years later however, in 1995, Patricia McKenna, having been elected a Green Party MEP for Dublin in the interim, bravely revived her constitutional challenge in the context of that year’s Divorce Referendum, even though she personally, and her party, were in favour of divorce.
-Paul Callan SC and Seamus Ó Tuathail BL were again the principal barristers on this occasion, and Coughlan was intimately involved in preparing documentation on international referendum practice for counsel in the case, although he took no public position on the specific issue of divorce as such.
+She lost her case in the High Court and as the Maastricht referendum vote was only a few days away, her legal team decided not to appeal the matter to the Supreme Court.
+Three years later, however, in 1995, Patricia McKenna, having in the interim been elected a Green Party MEP for Dublin, bravely revived her constitutional challenge to the partisan use of public money in the context of that year’s Divorce Referendum.
+She did this even though she personally, and her party, were in favour of divorce.
+Paul Callan SC and Seamus Ó Tuathail BL were again the principal barristers on this occasion, and Coughlan was intimately involved in preparing documentation on international referendum practice for use by counsel in the case, although he took no public position on the specific issue of divorce as such.

 In November 1995, just a week before the Divorce poll, the Supreme Court gave Patricia McKenna a legal victory by ruling that it was unconstitutional of the Government to use public money to seek to obtain a particular result in a referendum.
-As a result the Government had to withdraw immediately its extensive Yes-side advertisements from the newspapers on the weekend before the poll.
-In this new context, with just five days to the vote, party political broadcasts on radio and television became vitally important for the Government and the Yes-side forces.
+As a result the Government had immediately to withdraw its extensive Yes-side advertisements from the newspapers on the weekend before the poll.
+In this new context, with just five days to go to the vote, party political broadcasts on radio and television became vitally important for the Government and the Yes-side forces.
 As all the Dáil political parties were in favour of divorce, this led to a total of 42 minutes of free broadcasting time being allocated to the Yes side as compared with 10 minutes to non-party No-side groups in the four days coming up to the referendum.
-The Divorce referendum was narrowly carried, the Yes-side having a majority of only one half of one percent (c.10, 000 votes) over the Nos.
-While most objectively-minded people would accept that the Yes-side had won the Divorce referendum by unconstitutional means, namely the one-sided Government advertising that had taken place – not to speak of the breaches of the provisions of the Broadcasting Acts by the State broadcaster (RTE), as established five years later (see the Coughlan case below) – the Supreme Court declined to “go behind the mind of the people” and overthrow the referendum result in the appeal against the validity of that which was made by the late Senator Des Hanafin.
-Coughlan agreed to act as an “expert witness” for Hanafin in this appeal, dealing with the issue of unconstitutional Governmental advertising in the context of the Divorce referendum.
+The Divorce referendum was narrowly carried, the Yes-side having a majority of only one half of one percent (c.10,000 votes) over the Nos.
+While most objectively-minded people would accept that the Yes-side had won the Divorce referendum by unconstitutional means – namely the one-sided Government advertising that had taken place, not to speak of the breaches of the provisions of the Broadcasting Acts by the State broadcaster (RTE), as was established five years later (see note on the Coughlan case below) – the Supreme Court declined to “go behind the mind of the people” and overthrow the referendum result in the appeal against the validity of that which was made by the late Senator Des Hanafin.
+Coughlan acted as an “expert witness” for Hanafin in this appeal, dealing with the issue of unconstitutional Governmental advertising in the context of the Divorce referendum.

-OVERTURNING NICE ONE IN 2002 … THE REFERENDUM COMMISSION
+OVERTURNING THE NICE ONE REFERENDUM IN 2002 … THE REFERENDUM COMMISSION

-The response of the Government to the 1995 McKenna judgement was to legislate for a statutory Referendum Commission which would be charged with drawing up two statements for the information of voters in future referendums: one statement that would tell citizens what the purpose of the referendum was, and the other that would set out the main arguments for and against the proposed constitutional amendment in a balanced and equal manner.
-The Commission was not a permanent body but was established anew with a new chairman every time there was a referendum (It was replaced by a permanent commission responsible for overseeing elections as well as referendums from 2024.)
-This Referendum Commission was first called into being under the 1998 Referendum Act to deal with the Amsterdam Treaty and Good Friday Agreement referendums that were both held on the same day in May that year.
-Three years later, in 2001, when it came to the European Nice Treaty referendum the Referendum Commission, then still chaired by retired former Chief Justice T.A.
-Finlay, who had chaired it since its inception, invited Coughlan on behalf of the National Platform and Mr Alan Dukes on behalf of the European Movement-Ireland to have their respective organisations mentioned in the Yes/No booklet which the Commission proposed sending to all households, as bodies that would provide factual information on each side of the argument.
-This led Coughlan, whose home in Drumcondra was the accommodation address of the National Platform, to instal two extra telephone lines manned by volunteers to deal with the No-side queries that flowed in (The European Movement operated from a city-centre office with reportedly a paid full-time staff and a bank of telephones).
+The response of the Irish Government to the Supreme Court’s 1995 McKenna judgement was to legislate for the establishment of a statutory Referendum Commission which would be charged with drawing up two statements for the information of voters in future referendums: one statement that would tell citizens what the purpose of the referendum was, and the other that would set out the main arguments for and against the proposed constitutional amendment in a fair and balanced fashion.
+This original Referendum Commission was not a permanent body but was established anew with a new chairman every time there was a referendum – it was replaced in 2024 by a permanent Commission responsible for overseeing elections as well as referendums.
+The Referendum Commission was first called into being under the 1998 Referendum Act to deal with the Amsterdam Treaty and Good Friday Agreement referendums, both of which were held on the same day in May that year.
+Three years later, in 2001, when it came to the referendum on the European Community’s Nice Treaty the Referendum Commission, then still chaired by retired former Chief Justice T.A.
+Finlay, who had chaired it since its inception, invited Anthony Coughlan on behalf of the National Platform and Alan Dukes on behalf of the European Movement-Ireland to have their respective organisations mentioned in the Yes/No booklet which the Commission was sending to all Irish households, as bodies that would provide factual information on each side of the argument.
+This led Coughlan, whose home in Drumcondra, Dublin, was the accommodation address of the National Platform, to instal two extra telephone lines manned by volunteers to deal with the No-side queries that flowed in.
+The European Movement operated from a city-centre office with reportedly a paid full-time staff and a bank of telephones.

-The fact that in the first Nice Treaty referendum there was for the first time significant money behind the arguments of the No-side through the advertisements of the Referendum Commission, as well as the fact that key Yes-side and No-side organisations were officially listed in the manner mentioned in the Commission’s information brochure sent to voters, were influential factors in giving the No-side victory in June 2001.
+The fact that in the Nice One referendum there was for the first time significant money behind the arguments of the No-side through the advertisements of the Referendum Commission, as well as the fact that key Yes-side and No-side organisations were officially listed in the manner mentioned in the Commission’s information booklet that was posted to all voting households, were influential factors in giving the No-side victory in June 2001.
+However, the Bertie Ahern Government of the day immediately assured the other EU States that it would not accept the referendum result but would re-run the referendum to permit the Nice Treaty to be ratified.

-This led the Government, in order to overthrow the Nice One result the following year, to withdraw from the Referendum Commission its function of setting out the main arguments for and against the proposed change to the Constitution.
+To help overthrow the Nice One referendum result in 2002, the Government withdrew from the Referendum Commission its function of setting out the main arguments for and against proposed changes to the Constitution.
 This was done by an amendment to the Referendum Act that was put through all stages of the legislative process in the Oireachtas in a single day – on the last day before the Dáil and Seanad rose for the Christmas Holidays in December 2001.
-This was done with just one day’s notice to the Opposition, when most people were thinking about Christmas parties, so that it went virtually unnoticed by the Irish media.
-The Fine Gael and Labour parties voted against this amendment, which was however carried by Fianna Fail and Progressive Democrat votes in the Oireachtas.
+The amendment was proposed with just one day’s notice to the Opposition, when most people were thinking about the Christmas festivities, so that it went virtually unnoticed by the local media.
+Fine Gael and Labour voted against this amendment, which was however carried by Fianna Fail and Progressive Democrat votes in the Oireachtas.

-The Referendum Commission was however still left with its function of informing citizens what the referendum was about.
-In Nice One in 2001 the proposition before citizen-voters was whether they approved or not the ratification of the Treaty of Nice.
-In Nice Two in 2002 the Government added to the amendment permitting ratification of Nice a wholly unrelated amendment providing that the State would have to hold a referendum of the people before it could join any future EU defence pact, as concerns regarding Irish neutrality had been influential with many No-side voters in Nice One.
-This second amendment was joined to the amendment permitting ratification of Nice as one single proposition, so that voters had to vote either Yes or No to these two quite different propositions simultaneously in a single vote.
-This was something dubiously constitutional in itself, but no one came forward to challenge it.
+Even though the Referendum Commission was thus deprived of its function of setting out the Yes-side and No-side arguments, it was still left with its function of informing citizens what the referendum was about.
+In the Nice One referendum in 2001 the proposition before citizen-voters was whether they approved or not the ratification of the Treaty of Nice.
+In Nice Two in 2002, however, the Government added to the amendment permitting ratification of Nice a wholly unrelated amendment providing that the State would have to hold a referendum before it could join any future EU defence pact.
+This was done as concerns regarding Irish neutrality had influenced many No-side voters in Nice One.
+This second amendment was joined to the amendment permitting ratification of Nice as one single proposition, so that voters had to vote simultaneously either Yes or No to these two quite different propositions in a single vote.
+This procedure was constitutionally dubious in itself, but no one came forward to challenge it.
 In turn the Referendum Commission had the function in Nice Two of telling citizen-voters what this joint amendment signified.
-Thus whereas in Nice One the Yes/No advertisements of the Referendum Commission helped the No side by putting public money behind their arguments for the first time, in Nice Two the Referendum Commission’s function of telling citizens what the referendum was about helped pile up votes for the Yes-side; for if citizens voted to ratify Nice they would also be inserting this neutrality amendment, which most voters approved of, into the Constitution, whereas if they rejected Nice they would be rejecting the accompanying neutrality amendment.
-The Referendum Commission’s advertisements on what the referendum was about drew attention to these crucial points.
+Thus, whereas in Nice One the Yes/No advertisements of the Referendum Commission helped the No side by putting public money behind their arguments for the first time, in Nice Two the Referendum Commission’s function of telling citizens what the referendum was about helped to pile up votes for the Yes-side; for if citizens voted to ratify Nice they would also be inserting this neutrality amendment, which most voters approved of, into the Constitution, whereas if they rejected Nice they would be rejecting the accompanying neutrality amendment.
+The Referendum Commission’s advertising campaign on what the referendum was about drew attention to these crucial points, which tended to favour the Yes side.

-While unsurprised at the Government’s chicanery in removing the Yes/No function from the Referendum Commission at such short notice, with most people being unaware of what was happening, Coughlan regretted that this progressive policy follow-on from the McKenna judgement, although not a legally necessary one, had thereby been eliminated.
+While unsurprised at the Government’s chicanery in removing the Yes/No function at such short notice from the Referendum Commission, with most people being unaware of what was happening, Coughlan regretted that this progressive policy follow-on from the McKenna judgement, although not a legally necessary one, had thereby been eliminated.
 He believed that a fair setting-out of the arguments for and against proposed constitutional amendments that were objectively grounded in their text would have been a valuable instrument of public political education in Irish referendums generally, regardless of their content.
-Moreover, the fact that public money was used to publicise the Yes-side and No-side arguments on an equal basis through the advertisements of the Referendum Commission in the Amsterdam Treaty and Nice One referendums, meant that private interests, especially on the Yes side in EU-related referendums, spent less money than they otherwise would.
-However, the removal of the Yes/No function from the Commission encouraged a flood of private money in the Nice Two and Lisbon Treaty referendums.
-This was overwhelmingly on the Yes side by a factor which Coughlan estimated as of at least ten to one on these occasions.
+Moreover, the fact that public money was used to publicise the Yes-side and No-side arguments on an equal basis through the advertisements of the Referendum Commission in the Amsterdam Treaty and Nice One referendums meant that private interests, especially on the Yes side in EU-related referendums, spent less money than they otherwise would.
+However, the removal of the Yes/No function from the Referendum Commission encouraged a flood of private money in the Nice Two and the later Lisbon Treaty referendums.
+This was overwhelmingly on the Yes side by a factor which Coughlan estimated as easily ten to one on these occasions.

 The character of the Yes-side campaign in the second Nice Treaty referendum may be gauged from a comment by leading journalist James Downey, himself a supporter of the Treaty, who reported in one of his weekly Irish Independent columns at the time that a leading local politician had said to him: “We must unleash terror on the Irish people.”